Things appear to be looking up for Welltower Inc. (WELL)

 Sponsored

-The stock witnessed a 7.90% loss in the last 1 month and extending the period to 3 months gives it a 3.08%, and is 1.26% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.96% over the week and 1.97% over the month.
+The stock witnessed a 6.68% loss in the last 1 month and extending the period to 3 months gives it a 2.43%, and is -2.47% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.75% over the week and 2.10% over the month.

 The EPS is expected to grow by 14.10% this year.